 Duck is often served with berries or cherries in a sauce, because the fruitiness and sweetness pairs well with the deeper duck flavor.
 So today I’m making a sauce for the duck, using dried fruits.

 To season the duck breasts, I’m using ancho chile paste, that I made with anchos, guajillos and chipotles.
 It has quite a kick to it, and will really shine with the fruit sauce accompaniment.

 Duck can be served with just about any green vegetable, like asparagus or green beans, and for side dishes, a rice pilaf or roasted potatoes would be lovely.
 Since I have a lot of duck to eat in the next few days, I’m keeping it simple, serving my duck breasts with steamed asparagus.

 In today’s recipe, I’m including a sous vide step, which means the final step for me is to brown the duck breasts only; the cooking is already done.
-Don’t worry.
-As I mentioned, all you need to do is cook duck breasts like steaks in a skillet.
 The most important thing is to make sure that when you’re pan-frying the duck breasts that you don’t overcook them.

 So here’s the recipe I created for the duck breasts.
 You’ll see how easy it is to cook duck after this recipe!

 4 duck breasts, with the skin attached

 Pat the duck breasts dry, and place them on your cutting board skin side up.